INTRODUCTION

 I had the feeling that a storm was about to burst through the doors that stood open following Whitman, and turn the entire room into rubble.

 - "Hurry up and get dressed," my friend said. - "People from the wild fields are coming to the city who'll turn out to be more terrible than the comet.
 I spent the whole night on the outskirts.
 Hundreds of houses were looted there.
 Mankind dies in dishonor; the cowardly, stupid herd!
-I think the comet has come in handy."
+I think the comet's come just at the right time."

-When we went out into the street, Whitman hit the mirror with his stick and the sparkling fragments poured over the floor with a cheerful clinking.
+When we went out into the street, Whitman struck the mirror with his stick and the sparkling fragments poured over the floor with a cheerful clinking.

 - "Anyway, you won’t come back here."